Nomy Lamm: 2010s

 Her current music project is entitled nomy lamm & THE WHOLE WIDE WORLD.
 It is a platform for collaborations and workshops with other artists of any genre, such as Dylan Shearer, Mirah, Annah Anti-Palindrome, EPRhyme, and Felonious.

 Lamm writes for make/shift magazine in the section called Dear Nomy.

 Lamm directed the Artists in Residence Program for Sins Invalid, a non-profit arts organization in the Bay area that features performances about sexuality and disability and centralizes the work of people of color and queer people.

-In 2012 Lamm was a keynote speaker at the biannual Femme Conference.
+In 2012, Lamm was a keynote speaker at the biannual Femme Conference.
 She completed writing her first book, for her MFA, a series of short stories about trauma and transformation called 515 Clues.

 As of 2017, Lamm was writing a novel titled The Best Part Comes After the End.

 Lamm held an artist talk and creative process workshop for students and the Olympia community on June 6, 2019, at the Kenneth J. Minnaert Center for the Arts Black Box Theater.

 2020s

 Lamm continues writing and performing with Sins Invalid and nomy lamm & THE WHOLE WIDE WORLD.

 Lamm participated in a music video for the social-distancing-friendly music series Promising Notes — put together by the Olympia Downtown Alliance, Octapas Cafe and the City of Olympia's Artists on Board project.

 Lamm continues writing and releasing music with her band, The Beauty.
 Their most recent release, "Honey", was written and recorded for the Sins Invalid production "We Love Like Barnacles: Crip Lives in Climate Chaos," which had streamed Oct 23, 24, 25, 2020.

-Following a film screening of Sins Invalid's "Unshamed Claim to Beauty", Nomy participated in the Sins Invalid #NoBodyIsDisposable Film Panel (with ASL & embedded captions).
+Following a film screening of Sins Invalid's "Unshamed Claim to Beauty", Lamm participated in the Sins Invalid #NoBodyIsDisposable Film Panel (with ASL & embedded captions).

 Personal life

-Lamm identifies as a Jewish witch and is involved with Jewitch Camp, an organization of Jewish witches and Jewish pagans from the Reclaiming tradition of Wicca.
+Lamm, who self-identifies as a Jewish witch and is involved with Jewitch Camp, an organization of likeminded witches and neopagans within the Reclaiming tradition of Wicca.
 She has been ordained as a Kohenet Priestess by the Kohenet Hebrew Priestess Institute and has created a divination deck for the Counting of the Omer between Passover and Shavuot.
-Lamm practices magic, reads tarot, and studies Kabbalah.
+Lamm practices ceremonial magic, reads tarot, and studies Kabbalah.

-Lamm's totem animal is a seal.
-According to artist Riva Lehrer, "In the water [Lamm] feels both psychic and physical freedom.
-She is a strong swimmer, and in the water she moves from a state of impairment to one of dexterity.
-Seals are complex creatures in how they are perceived.
-Usually seen as cute and puppy-like with their enormous eyes and neotenous faces, seals are actually serious carnivores sporting large teeth and claws.
-Through her work Nomy Lamm also demonstrates a certain edge of danger.
-Her resonant, smoky, voice has a startling power, whether raised in song or when speaking as an activist for marginalized people."

-Lamm lives on occupied Squaxin/Nisqually/Chehalis land in Olympia, Washington with her partner Lisa, their dogs Dandelion and Momma, and their cats Calendula and Chanukah.
+Lamm lives on what she has identified as Squaxin, Nisqually, and Chehalis land in Olympia, Washington with her partner Lisa, along with cats and dogs.